Dissociation and Survival vs. Living: A Survivor's Story

 "There are many things I wish I could help people understand about childhood trauma; this just happens to be one I hear very little about.
 Like many survivors, I struggle to hear sentiments like, "Oh my!
 I'm so so glad that's over now and you got through it!", "I can't believe you got out of that alive.
 I couldn't even do that now!
 I'd give up," or "At least you know your worst days are behind you.
 You know you can conquer anything!".
 Even resources and groups for trauma survivors, as well as therapists and clinicians, can share quips like "You survived the abuse, you're going to survive the recovery!".
 While these things intend to uplift or highlight our strength, they all categorically deny the fundamental mechanism that allowed us to survive in the first place, and why adulthood is the real hard part: dissociation.

 It is worth it.
 And, I am up for the fight.
 I'm going to do this and will do it with grace and strength.
 But then, and only then, can you say I survived the impossible or that 'it's over now'.
 This is the battle. ..and not for just survival, but for life.
 To make this existence meaningful now.
-I get the autonomy of choice today, not just be along for the ride.
+I get the autonomy of choice today, not just get to be along for the ride.
 I get to choose Life and choose Me each day.
-The fight is no longer to endure the day, just see the next one - or go through the motions while feeling trapped here - but instead to fill each one with things of meaning and substance.
+The fight is no longer to endure the day just see the next one, or go through the motions while feeling trapped here by obligation to those I love, but instead to fill each day with things of meaning and substance.
 Things I GET to do.
+Things I’m so grateful I got to do before my time comes.

 Line_break.png